Your Guide To

 Outdoor enthusiasts love Buckman’s green spaces, including Colonel Summers Park, a favorite for picnics and community events, and the Vera Katz Eastbank Esplanade, which offers breathtaking views of the Willamette River and a scenic route for bikers and joggers.
 Whether you're drawn to its historic homes, thriving arts scene, or unbeatable location, Buckman captures the essence of Portland’s dynamic and creative spirit.

-Homes for Sale in the Buckman Neighborhood
+Buckman Portland Homes for Sale

 .